 Our cutting-edge system redefines how student art is displayed and enjoyed, going beyond the limitations of fixed gallery spaces.
 See below for a comprehensive review of its main functionalities:

 As Ms. Rossi, an enthusiastic art educator in Phoenix, correctly observes, projecting student work online has considerable benefits.
 It altogether avoids the endemic “limited wall space” dilemma that normally afflicts school art exhibits.
-In addition, this virtual venue serves as a compelling incentive for timid artists who may hesitate otherwise to have their work presented publicly.
+In addition, this virtual venue serves as a compelling incentive for timid artists who might otherwise hesitate to have their work presented publicly.
 The non-threatening character of an online exhibit invites wider participation and creates a more diverse artistic community.

 Conclusion